Let your Paper Flower Adventure Begin

 - Print the PDF pattern below and cut your crepe according to the pattern.

 - Using pliers, create a small loop at the ends of the floral wires.
-Create a hole in the foam ball and insert the wire into the ball, gluing to secure.
+Insert the wire into the cotton spun ball, gluing to secure.

-- Cover the foam ball with the circular black crepe piece and glue into place.
+- Cover the ball with the circular black crepe piece and glue into place.

 - Wrap fringed crepe piece under the ball and glue into place.